smitsrr/delivery_method/README.md

 The purpose of this project is to explore the different factors that correlate with cesarean section rate, focusing primarily on geography, age, and ethnicity of the mother.

-### Source Data
+### Source Data and Methods
-All of my data are from the [Wonder data system](https://wonder.cdc.gov/natality.html) available from the CDC, specifically for natality data.
+Cesarean data are from the [Wonder data system](https://wonder.cdc.gov/natality.html) available from the CDC, specifically for natality data.
 All data were queried for only single births between 2012 and 2015 that were in hospitals, and not premature (37-41 weeks gestational age according to both methods).

 Counties with population below 100,000 are grouped in 'Unknown County' by state.

 Age and ethnic categories with fewer than 20 births were excluded.

+County and population data are from the [US Census](https://www.census.gov/data/datasets/2016/demo/popest/counties-total.html#ds).
+Shape files used for mapping are from the [TIGER](https://www2.census.gov/geo/tiger/GENZ2016/shp/cb_2016_us_county_5m.zip) dataset produced by the US Census.

+All analyses were conducted using R.

 ### Results